-A qualified joint and survivor annuity provides continuing income payments for the life of the Participant and for the life of the Participant's surviving spouse.
-The Plan also requires that, if a married Participant dies prior to retirement, benefits under the Plan must be paid to the Participant's surviving spouse in the form of an annuity for the life of the surviving spouse unless the Participant has elected otherwise and the spouse has consented to such election in writing.
+A qualified joint and survivor annuity provides continuing income payments for your life and for the life of your surviving spouse.
+The Plan also requires that, if you are married and die prior to retirement, benefits under the Plan must be paid to your surviving spouse in the form of an annuity for the life of the surviving spouse unless you have elected otherwise and your spouse has consented to such election in a notarized writing.